-Source of the second One of the most significant benefits of collaboration is the ability to pool resources and expertise.
+One of the most significant benefits of collaboration is the ability to pool resources and expertise.
 Different stakeholders bring unique strengths to the table - financial resources, technical skills, local knowledge, and policy influence, which can all complement one another.
 For example:

-- Local authorities and neighbouring authorities should liaise and adopt standard best practice to ensure nature recovery approaches are aligned across political boundaries. - Government agencies need to provide funding, regulatory frameworks, and access to public lands for conservation projects. - Businesses can offer financial investment, innovative technologies, and influence in supply chains to promote sustainable practices. - Non-governmental organisations such as environmental conservation organisations and catchment partnerships often bring expertise in conservation science, project management, and public engagement. - Farmers and farm clusters offer intimate knowledge of the land and practical insights into what approaches will work best on the ground. - Local communities, and landowners offer detailed insights of the land and practical experience on what will work in reality.
+- Farmers and farm clusters offer intimate knowledge of the land and practical insights into what approaches will work best on the ground. - Local communities, Parish Councils and landowners offer detailed insights of the land and practical experience on what will work in reality. - Government agencies can provide funding, regulatory frameworks, and access to public lands for conservation projects. - Businesses can offer financial investment, innovative technologies, and influence in supply chains to promote sustainable practices. - Non-governmental organisations such as environmental conservation organisations and catchment partnerships often bring expertise in conservation science, project management, and public engagement. - Local authorities and neighbouring responsible authorities should liaise and adopt standard best practice to ensure nature recovery approaches are aligned across political boundaries but consistency is important.
+Because we start and never finish and help nature improve consistently. ??